If you've ever wanted a cake that tastes like your favourite coffee order in dessert form - this Chocolate Espresso Cake is it!

 Now, dissolve the espresso powder in the hot water and add to the cake batter.
 Stir until combined.

-Pour the batter evenly between your two prepared cake pans and bake for 25-35 minutes or until a wooden skewer comes out clean.
+Pour the batter evenly between your two prepared cake pans and bake for 30-40 minutes or until a toothpick comes out clean.
 The bake time will vary greatly depending on your oven, so make sure to keep an eye on it once you reach the 20-minute mark.

 Leave the sponges to cool in the cake pans for at least 30 minutes before transferring to a wire rack to cool completely.

 This silky espresso buttercream is a coffee-infused version of my Russian buttercream.
-The great thing about Russian buttercream is that it is incredibly easy to make and tastes divine!
-For more info and tips on making this frosting, check out my Russian Buttercream post.
+The great thing about Russian buttercream is that it is incredibly easy to make and tastes amazing.

 Whip the Butter